dgaydukov/cert-spring5/files/spring5.md

 Safe methods: `GET` (applying it to a resource does not result in a state change of the resource) Idempotent (produce same result no matter how many times called) methods: `GET, PUT, DELETE` (applying them multiple times to a resource results in the same state change of the resource as applying them once, though the response might differ)
+PATCH changes the resources attributes.
+The change may require a concrete previous value of the attribute, which makes it NON idempotent. `From Name=John to Name=Gargantua`.
+After repeated applying the name will be Gargantua and patch will fail, since it requires the name to be "John" before the change.

 `@RestController` - convenience annotation => `@Controller` + `@ResponseBody` (convert method return type into http response using `HttpMessageConverter` implementations)
 `@RequestMapping(path = "/api")` - can add it to controller, so all methods would have this url as base